-Goal 2.
-Within the traditional "Old Towne area", new dwellings or additions to existing dwellings should blend with the historic neighborhood character through compatible building scale, architectural style, building height and building setbacks from streets and alleys.
+Goal 2.2.
+New dwellings or additions to existing dwellings should blend with the neighborhood character through compatible building scale, architectural style, building height and building setbacks from streets and alleys.

 Effectively administer and enforce the provisions of the Zoning Ordinance's residential districts related to principal residential dwellings and accessory structures, requiring strict compliance with area and bulk requirements, and the granting of conditional use approval for increased building coverage or building height only when Borough Council finds that an applicant's proposed site plan or architectural drawings document building mass, scale, proportions, and form of new construction that reflect those generally characteristic of the neighborhood.